 4) a USB-C cable

 In this configuration, all panels can work with the 2 batteries indicated, only the charging time will differ depending on whether you charge with 1000, 2000, or 1250mAh.
 By dividing the size of the tank by the capacity of the panel, we find the useful time to charge the battery (e.g.: 10.000/2000 = 5h for the couple PTFlap11 and PT10.000 ).

 The real adventurers who leave in total autonomy for several weeks will be able to bet on the hybrid panels PTFlap16 and PTFlap21 USB-C which present the triple interest:

-1) to integrate a MPPT (Tracker of the maximum point of Power)
+1) to integrate an MPPT (Tracker of the maximum point of Power)

-2) to function in 5V and in 12V thus to offer a wider panel of capacity of load, in particular in Photo/video traditional
+2) to function in 5V and in 12V thus offering a wider panel of the capacity of load, in particular in Photo/video traditional

-3) to be able to charge a battery PT111 which embarks a USB-C and will allow to charge everything, Drone, like Mac in roaming..
+3) to be able to charge a battery PT111 which embarks a USB-C and will allow charging everything, Drone, like Mac in roaming..